hoppula/react-firebase-web/README.md

 &lt;Upload/&gt; is a component that uploads files to Firebase storage.

-Given `children` render function receives an object with `uploadFiles` function and `uploads` array of uploaded files.

-`onUpload` prop function is called when upload completes, it receives upload snapshot and rootRef, so you can store reference to uploaded files to some other location in Firebase.
+`onUpload` prop function is called when upload completes.
+It receives upload snapshot and rootRef, so you can store references to uploaded files to some other location in your Firebase database.

 ```javascript
 onComplete = (snapshot, rootRef) => {